maybebyte/anthesis/pages/software.md

 **Static Site Generator**

 [SSG5](https://rgz.ee/bin/ssg5).
-I simply wrote my webpage out by hand before I discovered this script.
+I wrote in regular HTML before I discovered this [POSIX](https://en.wikipedia.org/wiki/Posix) shell script.
 It generates [`sitemap.xml`](https://en.wikipedia.org/wiki/Sitemaps) automatically.
+Writing in markdown is quicker and more convenient, though it was beneficial in my case to learn the ins and outs of HTML before I discovered static site generators.

 **Task Organizer**